Skip to Content

 There are only 20 drivers on the F1 grid and essentially only 20 people in the world who can compete in the sport.
 Getting to this high of a level is not easy and requires preparation starting at an early age.
 Some see this as one of the sport’s disadvantages.
 “The worst part is how hard it is for young drivers to get into F1.
 There are such a limited number of seats and the competition for them is fierce.
 Some great drivers haven’t been able to make it into the cars or stay in them long,” Haxton wrote.

 Another con to the sport is the amount of risk it involves.
-In the past, crashes happened often and proved deadly.
+In the past, crashes happened often and proved to be deadly.
 “It’s super high risk but overall, I think it’s I think it’s a cool sport to watch.
 But it’s very demanding on teams and racers themselves,” Kotev said.
 As time progressed, however, the Fédération Internationale de l’Automobile set regulations to improve driver safety.
-One of those regulations is the requirement of having a curved bar above the driver’s head, a halo.
+One of those regulations is the requirement of a curved bar above the driver’s head, the halo.
 “The sport has become dramatically safer in the last few years, especially with the invention of the halo, and I’d like to see them continue to make it safer for the drivers.
 It’s a very risky sport and many drivers have died, a fact which casts a shadow over the sport as a whole.
 I hope they will continue to make it safer for the drivers!”
 Haxton wrote.

 F1 is a unique sport because of its many intricate components.
 Not only does driver skill matter, but car capabilities do, too.
 Kotev argues that the latter matters more.
 “I think it’s really interesting how, although all the drivers are really good, and they’re all skilled, there is still obviously skill differences between the top drivers and the worst driver.
 But I think what’s more important, actually makes more of a difference in the race, is the car itself,” Kotev said.

 Teams invest millions of dollars into improving the performance of their cars.
-While the FIA sets a cost cap each year, teams can still comfortably spend money earned through winning races and sponsorships.
-Successful teams earn more money, which can cause financial disparities between teams.
+While the FIA sets a cost cap each year, teams can still comfortably spend money earned by winning races and through sponsorships.
+Well-performing teams earn more money, which can cause financial disparities between teams.
 Because of this, Kotev suggests that more restrictions on spending could improve the competitive nature of the sport.
 “One of the biggest aspects of the sport is how much money teams can devote, how much funding they are allowed, but maybe some more restrictive, like spending caps, because some teams like Red Bull or Ferrari, they spend a lot of money and they have that sort of advantage over other teams that don’t have that budget.
 That’s why Verstappen is so good, because of his car, which they put so much money into,” Kotev said.

 2024 marks one of the last years before F1 regulations undergo a significant change.
-Thus far, it’s also proven to be an unexpected year with team performances and driver pairing changes.
+Thus far, it’s also proven to be an unexpected year with team performance and driver pairing shifts.
 “I’m looking forward to seeing how the teams rise to the challenge that Red Bull and Max Verstappen are presenting to them,” Haxton wrote.
 “Eventually they will find a way to compete with Red Bull and then things will get really interesting.
 I’m also really excited to see how Lewis Hamilton fares alongside Charles Leclerc at Ferrari next year, and who will replace Hamilton at Mercedes.
 Some big changes are coming!”

 When asked to give advice to new fans, Haxton wrote, “I would say please don’t be one of those annoying fans that boos or disparages drivers.
 I see a lot of ugly comments about drivers online and it’s really disgusting how people invest so much negative emotion into hating drivers.
 I’d say to remember that they’re all human and they all deserve respect for their immense talent and effort.”